Teacher Resources

 Chapter-based discussion questions designed for students to explore characters, themes, and historical ideas through reading, reflection, and classroom conversation.More Resources

-Beckie Prescott’s Sampler View
+Beckie Prescott’s Schoolgirl Sampler View

 Explore the history of one of New England’s oldest courthouses and how it evolved from a center of law and government into the home where the Prescott girls lived.Geography of The Prescott Girls View